Mary (1931 film)

-Mary (1931) is a British-German thriller film, directed by Alfred Hitchcock, and is the German language version of Hitchcock's Murder!
-(1930), shot simultaneously on the same sets with German speaking actors.
-The film is based on the 1928 book Enter Sir John by Clemence Dane and Helen Simpson, and stars Alfred Abel and Olga Tschechowa.
+Mary (1931) is a British-German thriller film, directed by Alfred Hitchcock, and is the German-language version of Hitchcock's Murder!
+(1930), shot simultaneously on the same sets with German-speaking actors.
+The film is based on the 1928 book Enter Sir John by Clemence Dane and Helen Simpson, and stars Alfred Abel and Olga Chekhova.
 Miles Mander reprises his role as Gordon Druce from Murder!, though the character's name was changed to Gordon Moore.

 Plot

 Mary Baring (renamed Diana in the English version) is a member of a touring acting troupe.
-When she is found one day with no memory next to the corpse of a colleague, all circumstances point to the fact that she committed the crime.
-At the murder trial, theater producer, writer and actor Sir John Menier is the only juror who has doubts about her guilt to the end.
-However, he bowed to pressure from the rest of the jury and finally voted guilty.
+When she is found one day with no memory next to the corpse of a colleague, all circumstances point to the fact that she committed the crime and she is tried for murder.
+Actor-manager Sir John Menier is the only juror who has doubts about her guilt to the end.
+However, he bows to pressure from the rest of the jury and finally votes guilty.

-Driven by his bad conscience, Sir John sets out on his own to find the real culprit.
-He also feels complicit in her conviction, as it turns out he has known Mary, who once applied to be an actress at his theater - but he turned her down.
+Driven by his guilty conscience, Sir John sets out on his own to find the real culprit.
+As it turns out he once met Mary when she applied to be an actress at his theater, but he turned her down.
 With two assistants, an acting couple from Mary's troupe, he investigates and comes across Handel Fane, an actor and acrobat with transvestite tendencies who was engaged to Mary.
-Mary must not know his dark secret that he is an escaped convict (Fane is a mulatto in the original) who must expect to be caught again at any time.
-When the common colleague wanted to tell her, Fane killed her.
+He was desperate to prevent Mary from learning his dark secret, namely his status as an escaped convict.
+When a colleague was about to tell Mary, Fane killed the colleague.

 Since Sir John has no idea of this motive, but assumes that he is the perpetrator despite the lack of evidence, he wants to corner Fane.
 He lets him audition for a supposed new play.
 The text to be presented has clear references to the Mary Baring case.
 Fane panics and leaves Sir John's office.
-At a circus performance, which Sir John visits to question Fane again, the latter commits suicide while performing a trapeze stunt.
-He leaves a written confession.
-Mary Baring is thus free.
+At a circus performance, which Sir John visits to question Fane again, after the end of his performance on the trapeze, he lifts the rope to descend, forms a noose which he puts around his neck and lets himself fall, hanging himself.
+He leaves a written confession testifying to Mary Baring's innocence.
 She is picked up from prison by Sir John in a car.
 (The original ends with Mary and Sir John performing together at his theatre.)